-Strong economy
+Adequate economy

-We consider St. Mary's County's economy strong.
-The county has an estimated population of 113,510.with a projected per capita effective buying income of 126% of the national level and per capita market value of \$113,201.
-Overall, the county's market value grew by 1.8% over the past year to \$12.8 billion in 2020.
-The county unemployment rate was 3.8% in 2018.
+We consider St. Mary's County's economy adequate.
+The county has a population of 113,958.
+St. Mary's County is on a peninsula in southern Maryland and bounded by the Patuxent River, Chesapeake Bay, and the Potomac River.
+Leonardtown is the county seat and sole overlapping municipality in the county.
+The county has a projected per capita EBI of 103.7% of the national level and per capita market value of \$115,799.
+Overall, market value grew by 2.7% over the past year to \$13.2 billion in 2021.
+The county unemployment rate was 3.3% in 2019 and 4.8% in 2020.

-St. Mary's County is situated on a peninsula in southern Maryland and bounded by the Patuxent River, Chesapeake Bay, and the Potomac River.
-Leonardtown is the county seat and sole overlapping municipality within the county.
-Although St. Mary's County is not technically a part of the Washington D.C. metropolitan statistical area (MSA), the northern portion of the county is located about 40 miles southeast of the capital and residents have direct access to employment opportunities throughout the county and the DC MSA.
+Although St. Mary's County is not considered a part of the Washington D.C. metropolitan statistical area (MSA), its northern portion is about 40 miles southeast of the capital and residents have direct access to employment opportunities throughout the county and the D.C.
+MSA.
 The Naval Air Station Patuxent River (Pax River) is the county's largest employer and anchors the area economy.
 Pax River is headquarters for the Naval Air Warfare Center Aircraft Division and Naval Air Systems Command, and more than 50 other tenant commands.
 The military installation employs about 25,000 people and continues to foster growth, particularly in the form of additional defense, engineering, and technology jobs.
+In that way, it also boosts talent attraction and training.
+In addition, it hosts more than 50 different tenants, which we believe increases resilience to policy or military funding changes.

-Non-defense industry-related economic development also continues at a modest pace, particularly in technology-related and retail developments.
-The county's health care and higher education component also remains stable, with St. Mary's Hospital, the College of Southern Maryland and St. Mary's College located within the county.
+Nondefense industry-related economic development also continues at a modest pace, particularly in technology-related and retail developments.
+The county's health care and higher education component also remains stable, as it is home to St. Mary's Hospital, the College of Southern Maryland, and St. Mary's College.
 Historically, the county unemployment rate has been below state and national averages.

-As a result of ongoing development and property revaluations, the county's tax base has experienced consistent growth of about 2% annually over the past decade.
+As a result of ongoing development and property revaluations, its tax base has experienced consistent growth of about 2% annually over the past decade.
 There is no concentration in the tax base, with leading taxpayers accounting for less than 4.0% of total assessed value (AV).
+Management reports that new residential developments are continuing to sell quickly and construction timelines have been accelerated for several projects.